Lukáš Szabó: Slovan Liberec

-He came to Liberec in summer 2013, from Slovak second level club FK Slovan Duslo Šaľa.
-Szabo made his professional debut for Slovan Liberec on 21 July 2013 against SK Sigma Olomouc, entering in as a substitute in place of Michael Rabušic.
+In 2013, he went on trials to FC Slovan Liberec.
+Szabó transferred to Liberec in summer 2013, from Slovak second level club FK Slovan Duslo Šaľa.
+He signed a 4 year contract with the Czech first division side.
+Szabó made his professional debut for Slovan Liberec on 21 July 2013 against SK Sigma Olomouc, entering in as a substitute in place of Michael Rabušic.
+After a promising start, his performance began to stagnate and he lost motivation.
+In 2013, Szabó joined FC ViOn Zlaté Moravce on a one year loan.